akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### My father’s eyes teaching me to see

 That was the year Beatrice began to understand the things her father refused to say about himself.
 He would watch her from his chair by the fire, his hand on the staghound’s head, his eyes following her as she moved through the hall.
-She thought at first it was only the grief—her mother’s empty place at the table, the silence where her voice had been.
+She thought at first it was only the grief, her mother’s empty place at the table, the silence where her voice had been.
 But then he began to speak to her of their neighbours.

 He would venture down to the village, his breath coming shorter with every step back up the slope, and afterwards he would watch her with a strange, searching look.
 He spoke of the miller’s new wife, who had a ‘sharp eye for the grain,’ or how the blacksmith’s son was ‘strong of arm but slow of wit.’
 He was giving her his eyes, she realised.
 He was teaching her how to see the people they ruled, before his own sight faded into the grey.